 Critical Thinking is the ability to take in a problem, see the facts and come to a conclusion.
 Math is a keen example of this process.
 Students are expected to demonstrate the ability to (a) gather, (b) analyze, and (c) evaluate information to make effective decisions (Student Learning Outcome 2).
-In all my math courses (2 sections of college algebra, 2 sections of pre-calculus, and one section of introduction to statistics), my teaching goals for critical thinking are set as following:
+In all my math courses (1 section of college algebra, 1 section of pre-calculus, 1 section of found for college algebra, and 2 section of introduction to statistics), my teaching goals for critical thinking are set as following: